 Keynote topic areas

-Thanks to the breadth and depth of National Awareness, Attitudes, and Usage Study, we are able to cover a broad range of topics.
+Thanks to the breadth and depth of the National Awareness, Attitudes, and Usage Study, we are able to cover a broad range of topics.
 Items on the Know Your Own Bone website provide a sense of the kind of information that we are able to pull and provide.
-I am able to expand upon nearly any article featured on this website.
+I can expand upon nearly any article featured on this website.
 The most popular keynotes and lectures that I am currently asked to provide are about:

 - Key trends in engaging visitors onsite and offsite